Other dishes of the world

 The first step to make paneer with vinegar is to pour the whole milk in a pan and turn on the heat.
 Turn it off just before the milk is coming to a boil.
 Make sure that it is not completely boiled, as it should be around 80˚ C (176 ˚F) of temperature.

 If you don't have regular milk, you can learn how to make paneer with spoiled milk too.
+Additionally, using spoiled milk can be a sustainable way to reduce waste in your kitchen.

 Pour the vinegar in a bowl, and pour one teaspoon of it into the milk.
 Stir the milk and see if it is curdling.
 If not, add another teaspoon of vinegar and stir again.
-Keep adding one tea spoon of vinegar and stirring it until you see the milk separating.
+Keep adding one teaspoon of vinegar and stirring it until you see the milk separating.
 You will see the solid curd separating from the watery green whey in the milk.

 Allow this whey and the curds to cool down for around 30 minutes.
 When it has reached the temperature that you can easily handle, strain it through a muslin or cheese cloth into a strainer.
 You will get the curds in your strainer.
 Rinse it with fresh water to remove any smell of the vinegar.